americocunhajr/PaSR-SDE/README.md

 <img src="logo/PaSR-SDE.png" width="40%">

-**PaSR-SDE: Premixed Turbulent Combustion with Stochastic Mixing Models Simulator** is a Matlab code to simulate premixed turbulent combustion in ideal reactors using stochastic mixing models.
+**PaSR-SDE: Premixed Turbulent Combustion with Stochastic Mixing Models Simulator** is a Matlab code to simulate premixed turbulent combustion in a partially stirred reactor using stochastic micro-mixing models.

 ## Documentation